 Dr. Rebecca Ferguson is a Professor of Learning Futures at The Open University, the academic lead of their microcredentials, and a Senior Fellow of the Higher Education Academy.

 She is a learning analytics expert, as well as a professor specializing in MOOCs, innovative pedagogy, and online social learning.
-Her work in educational research is widely recognized, and she has countless citations across her many academic publications.
+Her work in educational research is widely recognized, and she has been cited an extraordinary number of times across her many academic publications.

 Dr. Leigh-Anne Perryman